ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 const contextState = watchdog.state;

 // Listening to an event fired when the context watchdog catches the context-related error.
-// Note that the editor errors are not re-fired in the `ContextWatchdog#error`. watchdog.on( 'error', () => {} );
+// Note that the item errors are not re-fired in the `ContextWatchdog#error`. watchdog.on( 'error', () => {} );

 // Listening to an event fired when the context is set back to the `ready` state (after it was in `error` state).
-// Similarly, this event is not thrown for internal editor instances. watchdog.on( 'restart', () => {} );
+// Similarly, this event is not thrown for internal item restarts. watchdog.on( 'restart', () => {} );
 ```